cambronjay/coffee-app/README.md

 2. npm install
 3. npm run buildNativeDebug (Debug build) or npm run buildNativeProd (Production build) *Note you will need to run buildNativeDebug or buildNativeProd before pushing to a native device or emulator.
-*Note you may need to swap out the bundle id/package name of com.jaycambron.coffeeme and use your own signing certificate etc.

 ## Running the app on a device
 -npm run openios (this will open the app in Xcode) -npm run openandroid (this will open the app in Android Studio)